-75 years after the publication of the Beveridge report, LSE Festival Beveridge 2.0 (Mon 19 Feb – Sat 24 Feb 2018) offers a week of public engagement activities exploring the ‘Five Giants’ identified by Beveridge in a global 21st-century context.
-Tickets to all the events, which are free and open to all, can be booked here.
+75 years after the publication of the Beveridge report, LSE Festival Beveridge 2.0 (Mon 19 Feb – Sat 24 Feb 2018) offered a week of public engagement activities exploring the ‘Five Giants’ identified by Beveridge in a global 21st-century context.

 Affordable Housing in the Urban Global South: Seeking Sustainable Solutions.
 Jan Bredenoord, Paul Van Lindert and Peer Smets (eds).
 Routledge, 2014.